Diving with Mandarinfish

 There is little information on specific predators of this species, although scorpionfish are known to lie in wait to attack an unsuspecting mandarinfish, normally during the mating ritual.

 Mandarinfish are shy and mostly passive.
 Normally they are found inhabiting broken coral rubble beds or under dead coral.
 They are so shy that any heavy breathing or movement will scare them away back to their shelters.
 They are usually found in groups or in pairs on reef crests and slopes in sheltered lagoons throughout much of the Western Pacific and in the Coral Triangle of biodiversity, which includes Malaysia, Indonesia, the Philippines and Australia.

 The species is threatened by overfishing, destructive fishing methods and destruction of habitat.
 Unfortunately, due to their strikingly beautiful coloration and cute movement, mandarin fish are highly sought after by the aquarium trade and many are specifically targeted for removal from their marine habitat to satisfy this demand.
 Since they are notoriously fussy eaters and are also very picky about the water condition they like to inhabit, they are not really suitable for the aquarium trade and many die in such conditions.

-There are several great destinations for diving in the presence of these colourful creatures:
+There are several great destinations for scuba diving in the presence of these colourful creatures: